RustaceansKenya/driver-development-book/driver_book/src/bare_metal/binary_tools/bin_tools.md

 Binary file formats define the structure and encoding of data within a binary file.
 These formats specify how sequences of bits and bytes are organized to represent different types of data such as executable code, images, or multimedia.

-Common binary file formats include Executable and Linkable Format (ELF) for executables, Portable Executable (PE) for Windows programs, and various proprietary formats for firmware and custom applications.
+Common binary file formats include **"Executable and Linkable Format (ELF)"** for unix-like systems and "**Portable Executable (PE)**" for Windows programs, and various proprietary formats for firmware and custom applications.
 Understanding these formats is key to interpreting and manipulating binary data effectively.

 You can read about Elf file format from specifications, for example, here are some [ELF reference docs from the Linux Foundation][linux-foundation-elf-references].
 Forget about Portable Executable (PE), we wont need it.
 You can read about it if you wanna.